📚 500+ celiac-safe recipes + meal plans — the Gluten-Free Cookbook Bundle, just $12 (was $49)

 Here is the golden rule of celiac disease: Malt equals Barley, and Barley equals Gluten.

-Malt flavoring, malt extract, and malt syrup are almost always derived from barley grain.
+Malt flavoring (as well as malt extract and malt syrup) is almost always derived from barley grain.
 Because the FDA's gluten-free labeling laws do not strictly require barley to be called out as a major allergen (unlike wheat), companies can legally hide it under the word "malt."

 This means that a standard box of Kellogg's Rice Krispies is 100% unsafe for anyone with celiac disease or non-celiac gluten sensitivity.